stefaniaaandreea/wien-bridge-oscillator/README.md

 ## Author

-Vaicar Stefania-Andreea
-Electronics and Telecommunications Student
-University POLITEHNICA of Bucharest
+Electronics, Telecommunications and Information Technology Student National University of Science and Technology POLITEHNICA Bucharest